 The availability of moderate income housing has become a statewide concern.
-In 1996, the Utah State Legislature adopted §10-9-307 of the Utah Code dealing with "Plans for Moderate Income Housing".
+In 2005, the Utah State Legislature adopted §10-9a-403 annotated of the Utah Code dealing with Moderate Income Housing.
 This section of the code requires that every municipality adopt a plan for moderate income housing within the community.
-The plan must address the following five issues: